Inside Planetary Storms

 More Like This

-In The Influencer Planet: Jupiter and the Solar System, Professor Brian Cox describes how Jupiter has had the largest influence on the formation of our Solar System.
+In Jupiter's Influence on the Solar System, Professor Brian Cox describes how Jupiter has had the largest influence on the formation of our Solar System.
 Learn how our Solar System is particularly unique within the galaxy.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.

-In The Influencer Planet: Jupiter and the Solar System, Professor Brian Cox describes how Jupiter has had the largest influence on the formation of our Solar System.
+In Jupiter's Influence on the Solar System, Professor Brian Cox describes how Jupiter has had the largest influence on the formation of our Solar System.
 Learn how our Solar System is particularly unique within the galaxy.
 This video is excerpted from BBC’s The Planets, a series that explores the dramatic lives of the eight planets in our Solar System.